How to Freeze Your Garden Harvest

-Now, let’s dig into what you can do with a surplus of herbs and vegetables—apart from make your neighbours happy with delicious acts of kindness.
+Now, let's dig into what you can do with a surplus of herbs and vegetables—apart from make your neighbors happy with delicious acts of kindness.
 One of the more fruitful solutions?
 Freeze your bounty to keep home-cooked meals full of flavor, even when the weather turns cold.

 Follow these steps to take your harvest from fresh-picked to fresh-frozen without sacrificing taste, texture, or nutrients.

 Do Some Planning

 Know what works.
 Make sure freezing is a good match for what you've grown.
 With a few exceptions—think lettuces, cucumbers, or celery—you can freeze almost any vegetable or herb from your garden.
 The National Center for Home Food Preservation provides detailed instructions for almost anything you'd grow, as well as advice about what not to freeze.
 If you discover that freezing isn't the best method for your harvest, don't despair!
 There are other great ways to preserve, like canning and drying.

 Find the right time.
 Keep an eye on your plants so you can harvest at peak freshness (for an A-Z of common crops, read our guide, How & When to Pick Garden Vegetables).
 Pick your produce in the morning, if possible, and on a day when you know you'll have time to clean, chop, and pack everything into the freezer.
 You'll want to work quickly to lock in flavor, texture, and essential nutrients.
 The sooner you can freeze after harvest, the tastier the results.